 The Group measures and manages market risk using the VaR method.
 For its market risk measurement model, the Group uses a historical simulation method (holding period of 240 operating days (one year); confidence interval of 99%; observation period of 1,200 operating days (five years)).
 For liability measurement, the Group uses its own internal model.
-In addition, in the fiscal year ended March 31, 2018, the measurement method was reviewed for risks of fluctuations in credit spread for VaR.

-As of March 31, 2018, the Group calculates the amounts of its market risk volume (estimated potential losses from such risk) at ¥3,542,833 million.
+As of March 31, 2019, the Group calculates the amounts of its market risk volume (estimated potential losses from such risk) at $\pm 3,432,080$ million.
 VaR provides the major market risk exposure which is statistically calculated under certain probability based on historical market fluctuations.
 Thus, it may not capture fully the risk stemming from extraordinary changes in the market environment that are normally considered improbable.
 To complement such risks, the Group conducts stress testing using a variety of scenarios.